Material Ethereal Constructs: Sequential, Poetic Dialogues

 WORK STATEMENT

-How do we discover who and what we are, where we come from, and where we are going?
-Live consciously in the moment, ride the rollercoaster of life with equanimity, and release anger, sorrow, guilt, and dark, negative energies as the stars and planets spin and orbit, moving on and on through space and time.
-Know that compassion, redemption, and forgiveness can heal the mind, heart, and body.
-The only constant is the flux of life, and our need to adapt, evolve, and rise above to transcend.
+We are inter-connected and interdependent, yet we remain distant, lonely, isolated, and afraid of “the other.”
+How do we rediscover the philosophical questions: who and what we are, where do we come from, and where we are going?
+How can we achieve sustainability for all of humanity and Mother Earth?
+How can the rich and the poor, and divergent religious and philosophical groups, find peace and harmony?
+Live consciously in the moment, ride the rollercoaster of life with equanimity, and release anger and the dark, negative energies deep within, as the stars and planets spin and orbit, moving on and on through space and time.
+Know that compassion, forgiveness, and redemption heal.
+The only constant is the flux of life, and our need to evolve and rise above to transcend.
 The Chinese proverb directs, “Better to light a candle than to curse the darkness.”
+Find and focus on the light in ourselves and in others.
+After all, we are of the same light, of the same eternal, cosmic source.

 Are we holograms or "human energy vehicles (HEV)" masquerading as material beings through illusory force fields?
 Do we pre-select bodies to evolve and elevate… or debase?
 The reliance on humanity’s physical senses or scientific measures to determine reality is closer to folly than truth.
-Wisdom wanes, and an awareness of the superconscious self or divine within is diminished far too often.
+Wisdom wanes, and awareness of the superconscious self or divine nature within is too often diminished.

-In the end, we abandon all possessions, accomplishments, and relationships and are placed in flesh-and-bone junkyards or cremated for interment or the scattering of ashes.
+In the end, we abandon all relationships, possessions, and accomplishments and are placed in flesh-and-bone junkyards or cremated for interment or the scattering of ashes.
+Our kindness, recognition, and support remain in the hearts of others, as do negative impressions.
 Do souls recycle within the mysterious voids as all energies do?
 Many sages ask, "Are we spiritual beings having physical experiences?"
 To what end?
 Purification?
 Do we really die?
-Questions like these reflect humanity's greatest mysteries and scientific puzzles.
+Questions like these reflect humanity's greatest mysteries and scientific and philosophical puzzles.

-Photographs merge dualities; they present opportunities to open the third eye, mirroring the material-ethereal dichotomy, as well as the interplay between light and dark, stillness and movement.
+Photographs merge dualities; they offer opportunities to open the third eye, mirroring the material-ethereal dichotomy and the interplay between light and dark, stillness and movement.
 I stroll and look closely for decisive moments where nature's objects and atmospheres ripen with poetic expressions.
 Henri Cartier-Bresson’s "decisive moments" pass in the blink of an eye to remain within crystals or pixels.
-Consciousness, camera-mind, and imaginings become one; knowledge, memories, worldviews, and subliminal undercurrents add depth and breadth.
+Consciousness, camera-mind, and imaginings become one; knowledge, memories, worldviews, and subliminal undercurrents (knowings) add depth and breadth.

 My images are sequential, totemic, and poetic.
 Audiences can interact with, touch, and experience hyperrealities.
 Some artists spark dialogues by orchestrating a series of pictures and symbols.
 The noted teacher, curator, photographer, and visionary Nathan Lyons expresses visual, spiritual, and philosophical conversations within Notations in Passing.

-The arts are a means to define, refine, heal, and enrich our lives in manifold ways.
+The arts are a means of defining, refining, healing, and enriching our lives in myriad ways.
 "You don't need to be a brain scientist to understand that the arts have physiological, psychological, and spiritual benefits," said Mary Magsamen, Founder and Director of the International Arts + Mind Lab Center for Applied Neuroaesthetics at Johns Hopkins University School of Medicine.

 ARTIST ESSAY